 Express Scripts, Inc. (P) Toll-free: 1-877-801-2332/TTY: 1-800-716-3231

-We are pleased to announce the prescription drug plan offered by the Auto Trust in 2022 will be through BCBSM.
-The BCBSM RX Plans are Express Scripts plan designs.
+We are pleased to announce the prescription drug plan offered by the Auto Trust in 2022 will be through BCBS.
+The BCBS RX Plans are Express Scripts plan designs.

-In 2022, members will also have the opportunity to enroll in stand-alone prescription drug coverage with BCBSM in either the High or Low plan.
+In 2022, members will also have the opportunity to enroll in stand-alone prescription drug coverage with BCBS in either the High or Low plan.

 •Your formulary is a list of drugs covered by your plan.